netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 2. If you can reach external IPs, then check your domain resolution.

     ```bash
-    host app.netdata.cloud
+    host api.netdata.cloud
     ```

     The expected output should be something like this:

     ```bash
-    app.netdata.cloud is an alias for main-ingress-545609a41fcaf5d6.elb.us-east-1.amazonaws.com.
+    api.netdata.cloud is an alias for main-ingress-545609a41fcaf5d6.elb.us-east-1.amazonaws.com.
     main-ingress-545609a41fcaf5d6.elb.us-east-1.amazonaws.com has address 54.198.178.11
     main-ingress-545609a41fcaf5d6.elb.us-east-1.amazonaws.com has address 44.207.131.212
     main-ingress-545609a41fcaf5d6.elb.us-east-1.amazonaws.com has address 44.196.50.41